Semidefinite programming relaxations for quantum correlations

 \subsection{Device-independent approach}

-In the device-independent security model, pioneered by the ideas of \citet{Ekert1991} and \citet{Mayers1998}, Alice and Bob each have an untrusted device which they use to generate nonlocal correlations (see Fig.~\ref{FigBellScenario}).
-It is assumed, without loss of generality, that the devices produce their outcomes given their inputs by measuring some projective measurements $\{A_{a|x}\}_{a,x}$, $\{B_{b|y}\}_{b,y}$ on some bipartite state $\rho_{Q_AQ_B}$ (see Eq.~\eqref{correlations}), where the subindex $Q$ indicates that the system is quantum in contrast with the classical systems $A$ and $B$ that hold the measurement outcomes of Alice and Bob.
+In the device-independent security model, pioneered by the ideas of \citet{Ekert1991} and \citet{Mayers1998}, Alice and Bob each have an untrusted device that they use to generate nonlocal correlations (see Fig.~\ref{FigBellScenario}).
+It is assumed, without loss of generality, that the devices produce their outcomes given their inputs by measuring some projective measurements, $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$, on a bipartite state $\rho_{Q_AQ_B}$ (see Eq.~\eqref{correlations}), where the subindex $Q$ indicates that the system is quantum in contrast to the classical systems $A$ and $B$ that hold the measurement outcomes of Alice and Bob.
 In this security model the source $\rho_{Q_AQ_B}$ is not trusted, and hence there may exist an adversarial party holding a system $E$ that is potentially entangled with the systems $Q_A$ and $Q_B$.
-In a device-independent protocol, Alice and Bob check that the correlations $p(a,b|x,y)$ generated by their devices satisfy some linear constraints,
+In a device-independent protocol, Alice and Bob verify that the correlations $p(a,b|x,y)$ generated by their devices satisfy some linear constraints,

-where $r_{abxyi}, \omega_i \in \mathbb{R}$ are specified by the protocol.
-They may, for instance, check that their devices achieve some sufficiently high average CHSH violation.
-Thus the set of states that are required to optimise over in Eq.~\eqref{eq:entropy_opt} are exactly the post-measurement states whose statistics are compatible with~Eq.~\eqref{eq:di_constraints} imposed by the protocol.
+where $r_{abxy,i},\,\omega_i \in \mathbb{R}$ are specified by the protocol.
+They can, for instance, verify that their devices achieve some sufficiently high average CHSH violation.
+Thus, the set of states that are required to optimise over in Eq.~\eqref{eq:entropy_opt} are exactly the post-measurement states whose statistics are compatible with the corresponding version of Eq.~\eqref{eq:di_constraints} imposed by the protocol.
 Using the NPA hierarchy it is in principle possible to relax the existence of such quantum systems satisfying Eq.~\eqref{eq:di_constraints} to a hierarchy of SDPs as was detailed in Section~\ref{sec:NPA}.
 What then remains is to convert the objective function $H(A|E)$ into something that can be expressed within the framework of noncommutative polynomial optimisation.